abelsiqueira/classify_cuter/README.md

 [fix] may not appear or be .fixed

-[lin] may not appear or be linear or nonlin
+[lin] may not appear or be .linear or .nonlin